Loop conditions

-\begin{proposition} The $(2n+1)$-cycle loop condition implies the $(2n+3)$-cycle loop condition for any $n\geq 1$. \end{proposition} \begin{proof} Denote $k=2n+1$.
-There is a graph homomorphism from the $k^2$-cycle to the $(2n+3)$-cycle because both cycles are odd and $(2n+1)^2\geq 2n+3$.
-So it us sufficient to show that the $k$-cycle loop condition implies the $k^2$-cycle one.
+\begin{proposition} The $l$-cycle loop condition implies the $(l+2)$-cycle loop condition for any odd length $l\geq 3$. \end{proposition} \begin{proof} There is a graph homomorphism from the $l^2$-cycle to the $(l+2)$-cycle because both cycles are odd and $l^2\geq l+2$.
+It is thus sufficient to show that the $l$-cycle loop condition implies the $l^2$-cycle one.

-We use the proposition~\ref{loop-eq}. $\alg A$ is an algebra such that every compatible with $\alg A$ containing a homomorphic image of $k$-cycle has a loop.
-We need to prove that every compatible digraph $\relstr G=(A, G)$ containing a homomorphic image of the $l^2$-cycle as a subgraph has a loop.
-Assume $G$ fixed and the cycle consecutively formed by vertices $v_0, v_1, \ldots, v_{l^2-1}$.
+We use Proposition~\ref{loop-eq}.
+Let $\alg A$ be an algebra on a set $A$ such that every digraph compatible with $\alg A$ containing a homomorphic image of the $l$-cycle has a loop.
+We need to prove that every compatible digraph $\relstr G=(A, G)$ containing a homomorphic image of the $l^2$-cycle has a loop.
+Take such a digraph $\relstr G$ where the cycle is formed by vertices $v_0, v_1, \ldots, v_{l^2-1}$.
 We may assume that $G$ is symmetric, since the set of symmetric edges of $\relstr{G}$ is clearly pp-definable from $\relstr G$.

-We define another graph $H$: that there is an $H$-edge from $x$ to $y$ iff there is a $G$-walk from $x$ to $y$ composed of $2n+1$ edges.
-This is a pp-definition, so $H$ is also compatible with $\alg A$.
-Vertices $v_0, v_k, v_{2k}, \ldots, v_{k(k-1)}$ form a cycle in $H$ of length $l$.
+We construct a binary relation $H$ on $A$: vertices $x$ and $y$ are by definition $H$-adjacent if there is a $G$-walk from $x$ to $y$ of length $l$.
+Since $H$ is pp-defined from a compatible relation, it is compatible with $\alg A$ too.
+Vertices $v_0, v_l, v_{2l}, \ldots, v_{l(l-1)}$ form a cycle in $H$ of length $l$.
 By the assumption on algebra $\alg A$, there is a loop in $H$.
-But a loop in $H$ is a homomorphic image of a $k$-cycle in $G$.
+A loop in $H$ is a homomorphic image of an $l$-cycle in $G$.